 Given is based in Yokneam, in the north of Israel, where it has a production site and carries out the majority of its R&D effort.
-The company and its subsidiaries employer 458 employees of whom 232 are based in Israel, 150 in the US, 50 in Europe, 13 in Japan and 13 in Asia-Pacific.
+As of December 31, 2007, the company and its subsidiaries employed 458 employees of whom 232 are based in Israel, 150 in the US, 50 in Europe, 13 in Japan and 13 in Asia-Pacific.
 Given's revenues were \$95,029 thousand in 2006 and \$112,868 thousand in 2007.
 Given has been trading on the NASDAQ exchange (GIVN) since 2001, and at the end of 2007 had a market capitalization of \$680 m.

 While the company has experienced substantial growth over the last few years, there is a clear need for a breakthrough.
-Given's goals are to reach sales of \$300 m-\$350 m by 2012 with an operating profit above 10%, while facing growing competition and new entrants into the industry2.
+Given's goals are to reach sales of \$300 m-\$350 m by 2012 with an operating profit above 10%, while facing growing competition and new entrants into the industry.2

-According to Given Imaging's CEO, Mr. Homi Shamir, the company's positioning as a market leader in the GI medical devices market will enable it to make the transition from an R&D orientation, to a mass market one, through organic growth.
+The company plans to use its positioning as a market leader in the GI medical devices market to make the transition from an R&D orientation, to a mass market one, through organic growth.
 This will create significant value for the shareholders in the coming years and will position Given Imaging as a leading global Israeli company.